House of Seymour

-The House of Seymour or St. Maur, is the name of an old English family in which several titles of nobility have from time to time been created, and of which the Duke of Somerset is the head.
+The House of Seymour or St. Maur, is an old English family in which several titles of nobility have from time to time been created, and of which the Duke of Somerset is the head.
+They reached the peak of their influence during the Tudor period, when Jane Seymour became the third wife and queen consort of Henry VIII, their son being the future King Edward VI of England.